Metro area air quality · 2025

 Health Impact Assessment

-The Dalton, GA metro area's air quality is rated Good based on 84.5% good air days.
-No unhealthy air days were recorded in 2024.
+The Dalton, GA metro area's air quality is rated Excellent based on 90.3% good air days.
+No unhealthy air days were recorded in 2025.

 Air quality is generally acceptable.
 Unusually sensitive people should monitor real-time conditions at AirNow.gov during high-pollution events.